Dor-Ron/a6_CSc_385/README.md

 # a6_CSc_385
 6th Assignment for CSc-385: Introduction to Software Quality Assurance at SUNY Oswego for Fall 2017 with Professor Tenbergen.
+The source code in `src/main/*` is all provided by him.